cngish98/Language-of-Dickinson/xml-to-be-fixed.md

 1875-To pile like Thunder to it's close
 1877-The Fact that Earth is Heaven – (marked as no ellipsis but check?)
-1878-Go not too near a House of Rose – (imperatives) 1880-"And with what body do they come?" (marked as ambiguous) 1882-As imperceptibly as Grief
+1878-Go not too near a House of Rose – (imperatives) 1882-As imperceptibly as Grief
 1884-The Auctioneer of Parting (marked up, but prepositional?)
 1885-The earth has many keys (marked up as no now, but imperatives maybe?)